wzmli/phyloglmm/response.md

 A sentence like “Although many studies include multiple observations per species, phylogenetic analyses rarely take advantage of such information to partition variability more finely” needs references supporting it.
 For example, Kostikova et al. 2016 (DOI:10.1093/sysbio/syw010) present a model that seems relevant here.
 Further, claiming that ‘brms’ is more efficient than ‘MCMCglmm’ needs to be backed up by either a reference or a test (see also comments from the reviewers).

-** MLi: This line is now removed.
-We have confirmed that the suggested example is relevant to our framework in partitioning different levels of variation. **
+** This line is now removed.
+We have confirmed that the suggested example is relevant to our framework in partitioning different levels of variation and cited appropriately. **

 In the methods it should be better clarified what is the state of the art and what are the novel parts you are presenting in this study.

-**MLi: Bayesian methods are the state of the art for more complex.
+**Bayesian methods are the state of the art for more complex.
 I've now reworded the last paragraph in the intro before methods.**

 In lines 74-75 “phylogenetic mixed models in community ecology” are mentioned but it is unclear what the link is to the previous paragraph and the to the following sentences.

-**MLi: This refers to the recent developed frequentist tools for phyloglmm and used in community ecology applications.
+**This refers to the recent developed frequentist tools for phyloglmm and used in community ecology applications.
 We have now reword and clarify this sentence. **

 Why are the parameter estimates of the two implementations of the new model different in Fig. 5?
 And, in the same figure, why were runs of alternative implementations killed after 30 min?

-**To BMB: Help? lme4 vs glmmTMB differences?
-Maybe convergence settings?
-Should we bother if they are close enough?**
 **MLi: The parameters that are in both single and multiple site models remain the same.
 We have now added one more alternative implementation run for the 100 species simulation with the slow platforms.
-The goal of this paper is to show the inflexiably of existing tools and the efficiency of the new implemented approach. **
+The goal of this paper is to show the inflexiably of existing tools and the efficiency of the new implemented approach.
+The implementation of glmmTMB designed to maximize speed and flexibility.
+All else equal, the computational performance of glmmTMB are expected to outperform lme4.
+We added a text in the results that cites this expectiation.**

 I am not sure about the point raised in the Discussion: “Establishing the practical level of model complexity for a given problem and data set is an open and difficult general problem throughout statistical modeling, not just in phylogenetic studies.”
 Model complexity is typically addressed by model testing, which is not mentioned here.